 Soon the RealPars article, Wireless Security on the Plant Floor Explained will be released.

 This concludes the article, How Can We Improve Wireless Radio Modulation.
-If you would like to get additional training on a similar subject, please let us know in the comment section.
+If you would like to get additional training on wireless radio modulation or a similar subject, please let us know in the comment section.

 Want to learn more?

 Newcomers to RealPars have free access to one of our online courses.